Love: Ancient Greek

 Greek distinguishes several different senses in which the word "love" is used.
-Ancient Greeks identified three main forms of love: friendship or platonic desire (philia), sexual or romantic desire (eros), and self-emptying or divine love (agape).
+Ancient Greeks identified four forms of love: kinship or familiarity (storge), friendship and/or platonic desire (philia), sexual and/or romantic desire (eros), and self-emptying or divine love (agape).
 Modern authors have distinguished further varieties of romantic love.
+However, with Greek (as with many other languages), it has been historically difficult to separate the meanings of these words totally.
+At the same time, the Ancient Greek text of the Bible has examples of the verb agapo having the same meaning as phileo.